youtux/homebrew-livecheck/README.md

   -v, --verbose     show more informations (useful when creating Livecheckables)
 ```

+Some of the formulae can be checked **out-of-the-box** (like sqlmap), but others need to some attention to make 'em work.
+If you find a formula that can't be checked, please help the project by writing the Livecheckable version and make a pull request!

-In order to make a formula compatible with `homebrew-livecheck`, it is sufficient to place an extension of the formula into `Livecheckables`.
+In order to make a formula compatible with `homebrew-livecheck`, it is sufficient to extend the formulae class and place it into the `Livecheckables` directory.

-All the `Livecheckables` classes must implement the `livecheck` method.
+The only requirement is that a `Livecheckable` formula must implement the `livecheck` method.

 You can look at [Livecheckables](Livecheckables/) to get the idea.

 ## Contributions are welcomed